Skip to main content

 What Is Section 8 Housing?

-Section 8 is a federal rental assistance program managed by the United States Department of Housing and Urban Development (HUD).
+Section 8 is a federal program that helps with rental assistance.
+The U.S. Department of Housing and Urban Development (HUD) manages it.
 HUD focuses on housing and community development.
-The Section 8 program helps low- to moderate-income families, seniors, and people with disabilities that participate in the program afford housing.
+The Section 8 program helps families with low to moderate incomes, seniors, and people with disabilities afford housing.

 They allocate a maximum of 30% of their earnings for rent (income limit), with vouchers covering the remainder.